misiektoja/instagram_monitor/docs/usage.md

 instagram_monitor <target_insta_user> --config-file /path/instagram_monitor_new.conf
 ```

-The tool runs until interrupted (`Ctrl+C`).
-Use `tmux` or `screen` for persistence.
+The tool runs until you press `Ctrl+C`.
+On macOS, Linux or Unix, tools such as `tmux` or `screen` can keep it running after you disconnect from a terminal.

 You can add or remove targets directly through the Web Dashboard without restarting the tool.

-To reduce the chance of triggering Instagram anti-bot mechanisms, the tool will **stagger** the start of each target's monitoring loop (auto-spread across your `INSTA_CHECK_INTERVAL` by default).
-You can override it with:
+With several targets, the tool spreads their first checks across `INSTA_CHECK_INTERVAL` instead of starting every check at once.
+This is called staggering.
+Set a fixed delay in seconds between target starts with:

 ```sh
 instagram_monitor target_user_1 target_user_2 --targets-stagger 300
 ```

-The tool automatically saves its output to an `instagram_monitor_<suffix>.log` file.
-It can be changed in the settings via `INSTA_LOGFILE` configuration option or disabled completely via `DISABLE_LOGGING` / `-d` flag.
+The tool saves text output to `instagram_monitor_<suffix>.log`.
+Change the name through `INSTA_LOGFILE`.
+Disable file logging through `DISABLE_LOGGING` or `-d`.

 - In single-target mode, `<suffix>` is the username.
 - In multi-target mode, `<suffix>` is the sorted list of target usernames joined with underscores.

-The tool in Logged-in mode (session login) also saves the list of followings & followers to these files:
+In Logged-In Mode, the tool also saves follower and following usernames in these files:

 - `instagram_<username>_followings.json`
 - `instagram_<username>_followers.json`

-Thanks to this we do not need to re-fetch it every time the tool is restarted and we can also detect changes since the last usage of the tool.
+These files provide a baseline for the next run.
+The tool compares the new lists with the saved lists to find added or removed usernames.

-When downloading lists of followers or followings, a **progress bar** is displayed showing real-time download progress, including statistics such as names per request, total requests, elapsed time and estimated remaining time.
-Progress updates are shown in the terminal only (to avoid cluttering log files), with the final completion state written to the log file for reference.
+When the tool downloads follower or following lists, a terminal progress bar shows request counts, elapsed time and estimated time remaining.
+Intermediate progress is not written to the log.
+The final result is.

-The tool also saves the user profile picture to `instagram_<username>_profile_pic*.jpg` files.
+Profile pictures are saved as `instagram_<username>_profile_pic*.jpg`.

-It also saves downloaded posts/reels images & videos to:
+Downloaded post and reel media use these names:

 - `instagram_<username>_post/reel_YYYYmmdd_HHMMSS.jpg`
 - `instagram_<username>_post/reel_YYYYmmdd_HHMMSS.mp4`

-And downloaded stories images & videos to:
+Downloaded story media use these names:

 - `instagram_<username>_story_YYYYmmdd_HHMMSS.jpg`
 - `instagram_<username>_story_YYYYmmdd_HHMMSS.mp4`